Dh80,000 penalty; monthly budget: How UAE residents tackle traffic fines

 She said that as an experienced driver, she knew that fines are more likely when moving further away.
 “The longer the daily drive, the more there are chances for negligence,” she said.
 “Whether it is for speeding or lane discipline, driving longer distances when tired can cause a lapse in judgement.
 Right now, my children’s school and husband’s office is close by so we considerably reduce our instances of distracted driving.”

-She said that her father put in place very strict regulations for her brother afterwards.
-“He became very strict and my brother had to follow many rules,” she said.
+After that, strict regulations were put in place for her brother.
+“Our father became very strict and my brother had to follow many rules,” she said.
 “However, it did force my brother to clean up his act.
-He never got a speeding fine after that until he migrated from Dubai to Australia last year.
+After that, he never got a speeding fine until he migrated from Dubai to Australia last year.
 It really taught him a lesson.”

-Another person for whom the fines were a deterrent was Emirati 34-year-old Noora T. “In 2018, I got fines of Dh6000 on my car,” she said.
+Another person for whom the fines were a deterrent was Emirati 34-year-old Noora T. “In 2018, I got fines of Dh6,000 on my car,” she said.
 “I remember seeing the bill and being shocked.
-I had not realized how many speeding fines I got.
+I had not realised how many speeding fines I got.
 That year I decided that I would not get a fine again.”

 Six years later, she is going strong on her resolve.
 “I have not got single fine since then,” she said.
 “I drive very carefully and put away my phone when I am at the wheel.
 I work very hard to earn my money and I would much rather use it to buy myself gifts or spend it on something that I enjoy rather than pay it in fines.”